-Condensate: it’s always present in a compressed air system but also something that needs to be removed.
-If not, you should prepare for some pretty bad consequences.
-Things like downtime, adverse product quality and efficiency, or even cause issues downstream in your air tools.
+Condensate is something that is always present in a compressed air system, but it’s also a byproduct that needs to be removed.
+If it’s not eliminated, you should expect awful consequences: downtime, adverse product quality and efficiency, or even issues downstream in your air tools.

-There are many drain options out there – manual drains, float drains or solenoid operated drains – but the benefits of choosing a zero air loss condensate drain, or the Sullair SULLIMAX™ condensate drain, are hard to dispute.
+There are many drain options out there – manual drains, float drains or solenoid operated drains – but the benefits of choosing a zero air loss condensate drain are hard to dispute.

 What is a zero loss condensate drain?

-Zero loss drains reliably remove unwanted water, chemicals or other moisture in the air from your compressed air system.
+Zero loss drains reliably remove unwanted water, chemicals, or other moisture in the air from your compressed air system.
 And they do so while providing maximum energy savings.
-Zero loss drains only open when liquid is present and do not allow any compressed air to escape from the system – compressed air isn’t cheap, hence the savings.
+Zero loss drains only open when liquid is present and do not allow any compressed air to escape from the system – compressed air costs money, hence the savings.

 Why do you need a zero loss condensate drain?

 All compressed air systems have condensate present, and you need to get rid of it.
-If the condensate is not removed from the compressed air system, your product quality can be impacted.
-As will the efficiency of your production, and it may even lead to downtime or issues with your downstream tools.
+If the condensate is not removed from the compressed air system, your product quality can be impacted, as will the efficiency of your production.
+It may even lead to downtime or issues with your downstream tools.

-The removal of condensate is especially important in industries such as pharmaceutical, who need to get rid of moisture prior to packaging medications.
+The removal of condensate is especially important in industries such as in the pharmaceutical field, which need to get rid of moisture prior to packaging medications.